octue/terraform-octue-django-api/README.md

 organisation) while keeping the environment prefix short but unique within your GCP project.
 For this to work well, ensure your Terraform workspace names are slugified.

-For example, if your resource affix was "my-project" and your Terraform workspace was called `my-project-testing`, the environment would be called `testing` and your resources would be named like this:
+For example, if your resource affix was `my-project` and your Terraform workspace was called `my-project-testing`, the environment would be called `testing` and your resources would be named like this:
 - Cloud Run service: `"my-project--server--testing"`
 - Database: `"my-project--dbinstance--testing"`